Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Making money out of temperature differences

 More generally, in a cyclic process, the money a trader can extract per cycle with reversible moves is the area of the loop in the $(S,T)$-plane, as in Figure~\ref{fig:Carnotreplots}(b).
 To see this, denote the money and goods on the boat by subscript $B$ and for the trader by subscript $T$.
 For the boat economy, $dM_B = T\, dS - \mu\, dG_B$, and reversible moves imply that the change in the trader's money $dM_T= \mu\, dG_B$.
 So we deduce that $dM_T = T\, dS- dM_B$.
 But in a cycle, $M_B$ returns to its initial value, so $\int dM_T = \int T\, dS$.

 Note that the above discussion in terms of a cycle assumes that the hot and cold economies are sufficiently large that their temperatures are not affected by the flow of money in one cycle.
 In reality, the temperatures of the two economies would change slightly and the cycle would have decreasing amplitude in the temperature.
+Both cases are treated in \cite{LMC}.

-A Carnot cycle can also be used in reverse, just as in physics (e.g.~refrigerator or heat pump), to {create} economic temperature differences by putting in money, or more generally to drive money flow against a temperature difference.
+A Carnot cycle can also be used in reverse, just as in physics (e.g.~refrigerator or heat pump), to create economic temperature differences by putting in money, or more generally to drive money flow against a temperature difference.
 The trader puts in money $M_T$, the cold economy puts in $M_C$ and the hot economy receives $M_H= M_T+M_C$, with the ratio $M_H/M_C$ anything less than $T_H/T_C$.
 In particular, the hot economy can receive anything up to $M_T/(1-T_C/T_H)$, a considerable enhancement on just receiving $M_T$ directly from the trader, especially if $T_C$ is only a little less than $T_H$.
 We call the ratio $M_H/M_T$ the {\em coefficient of performance}, by analogy with heat pumps.\footnote{Note that for refrigerators the coefficient of performance is conventionally measured instead as $M_C/M_T$, which is $M_H/M_T - 1$.}

 {These observations have potentially interesting practical implications.
 Clearly a large and rich trader can intervene directly to change the buying power of money in a small state (say an isolated island).
 For example, it can make a small state ``hotter'' (i.e, its money having less value) simply by sending money to the smaller state.
 But it can generate the same effect more efficiently if it has access to another island, and a ``boat'' which shuttles between the islands (or some equivalent mechanism).
 The trader can now more cost-effectively cause inflation in one state by simultaneously causing deflation in the other (even if the second small island is initially cooler, so that this flow of money is from cooler to hotter).
 The efficiency gain will be a factor up to a theoretical maximum of $1/(1-T_C/T_H)$ = $T_H/(T_H-T_C)$.
 If the value of money is similar in each economy (i.e., $T_H-T_C$ is small), the maximum efficiency gain can be arbitrarily large.
 It is interesting to ask whether approximations to such phenomena can occur in real financial markets through government or private spectulator interventions.
 A fuller analysis of such cases is likely to require an extension of the present account to allow that different countries have different currencies, a point we touch on briefly in Section~\ref{sec:currencies}.}